 Mr. John D. Esparza of Austin was appointed by Gov. Rick Perry to the Board of Regents of the Texas Tech University System on Feb.
 14, 2013.
-He currently is a member of the Audit and Academic, Clinical, and Student Affairs Committees.
-Mr. Esparza also chairs the the Board of Trustees of the Carr Scholarship Foundation.
-He previously served on the Facilities Committee.
-Mr. Esparza's term expires on January 31, 2019.
+He is currently the chair of the Facilities Committee and is a member of the Academic, Clinical and Student Affairs Committee.
+His term expires on Jan.
+31, 2019.

-Prior to being selected as TMTA president, Mr. Esparza served as senior advisor to Gov. Perry, focusing on policy, legislative and political issues.
-During his tenure, he was tasked to a major Perry administration initiative; economic growth, prosperity and job creation in Texas.
-He assisted the governor in facilitating the state’s first ever $295 million economic development endeavor called the Texas Enterprise Fund and the $200 million Texas Emerging Technology Fund.
+Prior to being selected as TMTA president, Esparza served as senior advisor to Gov. Perry, focusing on policy, legislative and political issues.
+During his tenure, he was tasked to a major Perry administration initiative with focus on economic growth, prosperity and job creation in Texas.
+He assisted the governor in facilitating the state’s first-ever $295 million economic development endeavor called the Texas Enterprise Fund and the $200 million Texas Emerging Technology Fund.

-During the late 90’s, Mr. Esparza worked extensively on Hispanic outreach under political advisor Karl Rove as then Governor George W. Bush’s Political Coalition Director.
-During this time, Mr. Esparza was also a member of Governor Bush’s advance team.
-Prior to that, Mr. Esparza completed a fellowship with the American Association of Retired Persons, reporting to the state communications director.
-Mr. Esparza earned a bachelor’s degree in public relations with a minor in marketing.
+During the late ‘90s, Esparza worked extensively on Hispanic outreach under political advisor Karl Rove as then Gov. George W. Bush’s Political Coalition Director.
+Esparza also was a member of Gov. Bush’s advance team.
+Prior to that time, Esparza completed a fellowship with the American Association of Retired Persons, reporting to the state communications director.